copier-org/copier/docs/configuring.md

 As you can see, you also have the power to customize what will be logged here.
 Keys that start with an underscore (`_`) are specific to Copier.
 Other keys should match questions in `copier.yml`.

+The path to the answers file must be expressed relative to the project root, because:

+-   Its value must be available at render time.
+-   It is used to update projects, and for that a project must be git-tracked.
+So, the file must be in the repo anyway.

 ### Applying multiple templates to the same subproject